 What makes the cabbage family challenging for seed savers is that one species is represented by seven different crop types.
 Cabbage, kale, cauliflower, Brussels sprouts, kohlrabi, collards and broccoli are all Brassica oleracea.
 Additionally, these crops are biennials.
 Most small-scale seed savers only allow one Brassica oleracea to flower at a time.

 Despite all our intentions, there is always the chance that Mother Nature decides to counter-act our efforts to keep seeds true-to-type.
-Don't give up though, just try again!
-It is an absolutely wonderful feeling to plant your own home-grown seeds.
+Central to stewarding a variety is knowing its characteristic traits and preventing flowering for plants that do not meet those criteria.
+This is known as roguing and it can be through as drastic a measure as removing the whole plant or by manually controlling flowering within specified timing.
+If you do find evidence of a cross-pollination event, don't give up, just try again!
+It is an absolutely wonderful feeling to harvest a crop planted from your own home-grown seeds.

 The following PDFs by groups such as Seeds of Diversity, Seed Savers Exchange and Organic Seed Alliance are great, easy to understand resources to assist your seed saving efforts.

 These files are in PDF format which requires a reader; if you need one you can download Adobe Acrobat here.

 Micro Seed Banking Primer - Seeds of Diversity - describes proper seed storage